 AT&T cellphone service outage includes Kentucky, Indiana

-AT&T says it has restored about three-fourths of its cellphone network after tens of thousands of customers in cities across the country lost service overnight, causing frustration and concern about disruptions to 911 dispatches.
+AT&T says it has fully restored cellphone service to tens of thousands of customers in cities across the country whose phones lost signal overnight, causing frustration and concern about disruptions to 911 dispatches.

+The FBI, in a statement Thursday afternoon, said the agency was "in contact with AT&T regarding today's network outage.
+Should we learn of any malicious activity we will respond accordingly."

+White House national security spokesperson John Kirby also referred to the outage as he addressed reporters on Thursday.
+Kirby said the FBI and the Department of Homeland Security (DHS) were looking into the outage.
+He said the Federal Communications Commission was also in touch with AT&T.

 Earlier, Downdetector said that Houston, Dallas, San Antonio, Chicago, Indianapolis, New York, Miami and Charlotte reported the highest number of outages.
 Houston had more than 2,000 reports by about 8:30 a.m.
 ET, while New York reported about 1,300.